China stocks regain some ground at the end of a dismal week

 "Under the circuit breaker mechanism, the market was suffocated."

-China stocks rose across the board on Friday, with the resources sector .CSI300MT surging more than 6 percent and energy shares .CSI300EN jumping over 5 percent.
+China stocks rose across the board on Friday, with the resources sector surging more than 6 percent and energy shares jumping over 5 percent.